AACCBB80/EWIISModded/README.md

 # EWIISModded
-none of mod is mine all credit go to
+none of mod is mine all credit go to\n
 Artemis Games Studio (CurseForge) covers1624 (CurseForge)
 TeamCoFH (CurseForge)